marcos-bueno/marcos-bueno/README.md

 ### **Full Stack Developer | Mobile Developer | AI Enthusiast | Co-Founder at Inventors Company**

-I'm a software developer and co-founder of **Inventors Company**, where I've been working for the past 3 years building custom software, digital products, and technology solutions for businesses.
+I'm a software developer and co-founder at **[Inventors Company](https://www.inventorscompany.com.br)**, where for the past 3 years I've been building custom software, digital products, and scalable technology solutions for businesses across web, mobile, and backend ecosystems.

-I work across the **web, mobile, and backend ecosystems**, using modern technologies to build scalable, high-performance applications with excellent user experiences.
-I'm also passionate about **Artificial Intelligence, automation, and product development**.

 ---

 ### 🚀 **About Me**

-* 💼 **Co-Founder at Inventors Company**, building software products and custom solutions for businesses.
+* 💼 **Co-Founder at Inventors Company (3+ years)** — building custom software, SaaS platforms, and AI-powered solutions.
-* 💻 Full Stack development across **frontend, backend, and APIs**.
+* 💻 **Full Stack & Web:** Building modern, high-performance web applications with **React, Next.js, Vue 3, and Angular**.
-* 📱 Building cross-platform mobile applications with **Flutter** and **React Native**.
+* 📱 **Mobile Development:** Crafting cross-platform mobile experiences with **Flutter** and **React Native**.
-* 🌐 Developing modern web applications with **React, Next.js, Angular, and Vue 3**.
-* ⚙️ Building backend services and APIs with **Node.js, NestJS, and Python**.
+* ⚙️ **Backend & APIs:** Designing robust services, microservices, and integrations with **Node.js, NestJS, and Python**.
-* 🤖 Exploring and integrating **AI solutions with Python** to create smarter applications.
+* 🤖 **AI & Automation:** Integrating **LLMs and AI solutions** with Python to create smarter applications.
-* 🔗 Working with **APIs, integrations, automations, and SaaS platforms**.
-* 💡 Passionate about transforming complex problems into simple, efficient, and user-centric solutions.
-* 📚 Continuously learning and keeping up with the evolution of software development and AI.
+* 💡 Driven by clean architecture, user-centric product design, and continuous technical evolution.

 ---